Hubrian5/Market/README.md

    - If below threshold bot will attempt to purchase the item
    - If above bot will do nothing and you click back out
 3. Repeat until you hit

+v2 comes with configuration for coordinates instead of manually setting them yourself